 In addition, it’s high in fiber and rich in calcium and iron, and even contains vitamin C, a vitamin not usually found in significant amounts in grains.
 Here are more details about its nutritional profile.

-When amaranth came onto my radar some years ago, there was exactly one company distributing it in North America; now there are quite a few offering organic amaranth.
+When amaranth came onto my radar some years ago, there was exactly one company distributing it in North America; now there are quite a few offering it, often organic.
 Look for it at your local natural foods stores and online sources.
 And for more information:

 Amaranth has been incorporated into several varieties and brands of crunchy cold cereals which you can find in natural foods stores and online sources.

-Amaranth can also be made into tiny popped grains, like miniature popcorn.
-Popped amaranth, made by heating the seeds until they explode (akin to, but much tinier than popcorn), is a specialty item available mainly through online sources.
+Like miniature popcorn, popped amaranth is made by heating the seeds until they explode (akin to, but much tinier than popcorn), is a specialty item available mainly through online sources.
 It can be added to cold cereals and makes a nice topping for green salads and casseroles.

 Though it’s a bit tricky, you can make your own.
 Here’s a tutorial on popped amaranth.